by Dr. Lawrence Wilson

 5. Trance receiver.
 This is a person who goes into an altered state of consciousness when he or she receives information.
 The main soul steps aside and allows another soul to speak through or to write through.

 In this case, the receiver has little to do with the information that comes through.
-It may be true information, or false, but the receiver has little to do with it.
+It may be true or false information, but the receiver has little to do with it.
 Some call this trance channeling, but trance receiving is more accurate.

 Native healers and shamans use trance states often to receive guidance.
 Some use rather dangerous methods to induce the trance.
-They include using psychotropic drugs such as LSD or mushrooms, heavy breathing, drumming, high intensity sound or deprivations to induce the trance.
+They include using psychotropic drugs such as LSD or “magic” mushrooms, heavy breathing, drumming, high intensity sound or deprivations to induce the trance.
 All of these are poisons for the body.
 Please do not do this, as death occurs, at times, with these methods.

 6. Fully awake receiver.
 This person does not need to “go to sleep” to receive information consciously.
 Instead, he or she just relaxes and either “hears” a voice or words, or uses some other method such as muscle testing or twitching of a body part such as an ear.
 By this method, he or she “tunes in” and hears or perceives the transmitted information.